 STEAM It UP!

-RIF of NOVA launched a new initiative called STEAM It Up! for four Title 1 schools in Northern Virginia, thanks to a partnership with Amazon and Amazon Web Services (AWS).
+RIF of NOVA launched a new initiative called STEAM It Up! for four Title 1 schools in Northern Virginia, thanks to a partnership with Amazon and Amazon Web Services (AWS) in Communities.
 The program was created to provide local students with age-appropriate books and STEAM activities in the designated RIF of NOVA elementary schools: Cora Kelly, Drew, Groveton, and Marumsco Hills.
-The program runs from November to December and includes a maze creation activity for younger children and a bridge building activity for older elementary students.
-Each child is able to choose a book that focuses on science, technology, engineering, the arts, and math.
-Activity materials are provided by Building Momentum.
-New photos will be added as the program proceeds.
+The program ran in November and December 2023 and included a maze creation activity for younger children and a bridge building activity for older elementary students.
+Each child was able to choose a book that focuses on science, technology, engineering, the arts, and math.
+Activity materials were provided by Building Momentum.
+Graphics were provided by French Press Printing.

 Cora Kelly School for Math, Science and Technology (Alexandria)